HMB3/habitatIntersect/README.md

-habitatIntersect : a pacakge for rapidly estimating burnt habitat
+habitatIntersect : a package for rapidly estimating burnt habitat
 ================
 June 2022